durableprogramming/mysql_change_database_encoding/README.md

 Copyright 2024, Durable Programming LLC.
 All rights reserved.

-Distributed under the GNU GPL version 3.0 license; you can read the full text of the license in the LICENSE.md file.
+Distributed under the GNU GPL version 3.0 license; you can read the full text of the license in the [LICENSE](LICENSE) file.